austinhuang0131/barinsta-docs/docs/faq.md

 ### Using VPN or proxies

 !!!
 Danger
     Instagram is known to block IPs that are detected to be VPS/cloud providers or proxies.
+(There are certain exceptions - We're not Instagram and we don't know what they are)

-    Therefore, **you're strongly advised AGAINST using Barinsta with VPNs or proxies.** (This does not include local VPN interfaces that does not connect to an external server.)
+    Therefore, **you're advised against using Barinsta with VPNs or proxies.** (This does not include local VPN interfaces that does not connect to an external server.)

     **Do NOT attempt to log in on banned IPs.** Your account will be either locked until you provide a phone number, or banned with no recourse.